 Our Bariatric Surgery team is here to help you and your teen manage his or her journey to health.

-Bariatric surgery may be appropriate in adolescents to reverse serious life-altering and life-threatening medical conditions and to put them on the path to life-long health.
+Bariatric surgery may be appropriate in adolescents to reverse serious life-altering and life-threatening medical conditions.
+The goal of bariatric surgery is to provide a tool for the patient to utilize to achieve lifelong health.
 Since 2004, Texas Children’s Hospital has performed more than 100 weight-loss surgeries, with positive outcomes including greater than 50% excess weight loss in one year and improvement in our patients’ overall health profile.

 How we're different